cuboulder-MSD/digColl_stanBrakhage/README.md

 ### Language
 Language of the item: English
 ## Resources
-For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [Brackhage,Stan] (https://archives.colorado.edu/repositories/2/archival_objects/291358).
+For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [Brackhage,Stan](https://archives.colorado.edu/repositories/2/archival_objects/291358).